 As a department, we bring expertise in synthesis, fabrication, characterization and theory of novel materials, especially in nanomaterials, for applications in sensors, devices, catalysis and as biofunctional materials.
 Our department is well known for having developed an impressive array of synthetic approaches for bottom-up assembly of organic, inorganic and hybrid nano-materials.
 We are also well known for innovative ways to characterize nano-materials using both spectroscopy and theory.

 Our department is well known for applying biophysical/bioanalytical approaches to uncover fundamental mechanisms of protein structure, folding and function.
 We apply an arsenal of tools, including spectroscopies, crystallography, calorimetry, and protein engineering, to systems that range from fundamental models to proteins involved in disease states.
 We are also well known for developing molecules and nano-assemblies to mimic or control biomolecules and systems.

 How to Apply to the UMass Chemistry PhD Program

 Information about applying for Fall 2023.
 (Info for Chemistry Applicants)

 Fill out the online application at the Graduate School.

 - Application Deadline: December 15 (Fall admission only)

-- The requirement for the GRE general exam is waived for 2021 admission.
-The Department also requires a separate Research Interests Form to be filed with the graduate application.
+- The Department requires a separate Research Interests Form to be filed with the graduate application.